gaehlerm/SoftwareEngineering/README.md

 This book is about engineering, not about a scientific approach.
 Thus there is no absolute truth.
 I rather give some general advice.
 For this reason, there are only few references for specific topics.
 Many chapters are my personal summary about some other more specialized book, thus I mention what book I was reading as a foundation for the corresponding chapter.

 ## The Life of a Software Engineer

-“If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

 I know you want me to get started and show you some fancy code examples.
 And I’m sorry to tell you that this is not happening.
 We don’t even know yet what this book should be about.
 Of course, you want to become a great software engineer get a job at google earn a lot of money and life a happy life.
 But this is all so vague.
 We have to sit down and analyze the situation.
 I even found moral support from a fellow physicist.